-We opened our doors seven years ago and have had the privilege to teach students from the Outer Banks to the Appalachian Mountains.
+We opened our doors in 2007 and have had the privilege to teach students from the Outer Banks to the Appalachian Mountains.
 We have emerged with both a sense of pride and a sense of urgency.

 We have a compelling story to tell, and we would like to showcase some of our successes and invite you to partner with us to ensure that all North Carolina students have the same opportunities.

 Please take a few minutes to check us out by clicking on the tabs above the video.
 We believe you will find a shining example of what North Carolina educators can do and a powerful message that you will want to share with others.

 NCVPS has experienced over 300% growth in enrollments since our inception.
 This past year, over 58,000 students enrolled into our courses.
 That includes students from all 115 North Carolina schools districts, over forty charters schools, and a growing number of private and home-schooled students.

 Those growing numbers represent a change in culture.
 School leaders are recognizing the flexibility of online learning, and in North Carolina that flexibility comes with reliability and accountability in NCVPS courses.